zoeyz101/brain-tumor-segmentation-frontend/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+/patient-creation is for the patient creation flow

+/segmentation will be where the segmentation images are approved

+/physician-view is where the physician can edit and view patient information

+/patient-info is for the specific patient views

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More